 “Now the Tories are back, we see what they really want to do to our NHS.
 Here in Scotland we have an opportunity to do things differently.”

 In October, it was reported that the number of people in England waiting months for cancer tests had doubled as a result of the coalition’s decisions to scrap a number of NHS targets.

 The differences in approach between the devolved bodies and Westminster will once again pile the pressure on Andrew Lansley and the Conservative-led government for whom their promise to make the NHS a priority is sounding increasingly hollower by the day.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.